roughearth/aoc2025/README.md

 ## Changed

 This year only has 12 days.
-I just grateful that Eric is still running it.
+I'm just grateful that [Eric](https://github.com/topaz) is still running it.

 ## Days